 Revd.
 Stuart will make sure you know where to sit and when you need to move.
-Some parts of the service will be for the whole congregation to join in, some will be for you and the godparents.

 Part of the baptism service will normally take place at the front of the church, but for the baptism itself, parents and godparents are usually be asked by Revd.
 Stuart to gather around the font.
 (The font is a large basin on a pedestal, usually made of stone, containing the water for baptism that has been blessed.)

 Revd.
 Stuart will ask the parents and godparents to make declarations on behalf of the child.